 Writing Support and Improvement Opportunities

 The Graduate School holds regular Thesis and Dissertation Workshops on the rules and process required to format and submit final theses and dissertations.
-Take a look at the Thesis and Dissertation Manual and check for an upcoming workshop on the Grad School's Events page.
+Take a look at the Thesis and Dissertation Manual and check for an upcoming workshop on the Master Calendar using the feed above.

-Write-In Sessions aim to help students learn to write more productively.
-These sessions help students identify writing goals and deadlines and then work towards accomplishing the goals in a supportive writing environment with other graduate students.
-Keep an eye out for these sessions on the Grad School's Events page.
+These weekly drop-in sessions aim to help postdocs and students from all graduate programs learn to write more productively.
+These sessions help students identify writing goals and deadlines and then work towards accomplishing those goals in a supportive writing environment with other graduate students and postdocs.
+For more information on this semester’s schedule, please contact Caroline Kanaskie at firstname.lastname@example.org.

 The Research Communications Academy is a free, annual program that trains faculty members, graduate students, and research-related staff to effectively communicate the power and impact of UNH research and scholarship to broad audiences.
 Components include workshops on orally communicating scholarly work, grant and proposal writing, media training and more.
-Space is limited, and the application period is typically mid-fall semester.
+Find event and registration information on the Master Calendar by following the feed above or clicking on "view all events."

 The University of New Hampshire Speech-Language-Hearing Center (SLHC) is a premier center that offers a full range of speech, language and communication services to both children and adults. the SLHC also serves as a clinical training program for graduate students in the commuication sciences and disorders program.

-The Graduate School offers a three-part series where faculty, current and former graduate students, and academic advisors from the Graduate School talk about good mentoring and how to establish and maintin this relationship.
-You can find video recordings of these events and all related documents here.
+The Graduate School offers a three-part series where faculty, current and former graduate students, and academic advisors from the Graduate School talk about good mentoring and how to establish and maintain this relationship.
+You can go to the Mentorship Series Archives to find video recordings and all related documents.
+Find event and registration information on the Master Calendar by following the feed above or clicking on "view all events."

 Related Courses and Training